Updated February 21, 2021

 How do I eat in the dining hall?

-We plan to phase in full service dine-in eating.
-The first phase is similar to what we’re doing now – you come into the dining hall by waving your hand over the touchless biometric sensor.
-Follow the signs through the serving area, we will fill your boxes, you sit at a table, remove your mask and enjoy your meal.
+After we receive approval for dine-in service, we will phase in full service dine-in eating.
+The first dine-in phase will be similar to what we’re doing now – Come into the dining hall by waving your hand over the touchless biometric sensor.
+Follow the signs through the serving area, we will fill your boxes.
+Sit at a table, remove your mask and enjoy your meal.
 When you are finished, please put your mask back on and take your boxes and utensils to the dish room return belt where we recycle, compost, wash and sanitize.

 Will students be able to purchase multiple meal blocks at one time, i.e. can I buy an Option 1 and an Option 2 plan?
 If I purchase an Optional plan, how many meals need to be left before I can purchase another block?